Skip to main content

 Why Choose a Direct Cremation?

 Direct Cremation is our lowest-cost option offering a respectful, simple, unattended funeral.
+Our funeral director provides support and guidance during this emotional time, ensuring the deceased is treated with respect.
+Our direct cremation funerals follow a straightforward process, taking care of everything from the collection of your loved one to the personal return of their ashes, providing peace of mind during difficult times.
 From just £895.00 our Direct Cremation is quickly becoming ever more popular because they are affordable and simple to arrange.
 Following the cremation process at a crematory, the cremains could either be scattered, collected by family, or returned via our ashes delivery service.
-An unattended cremation provides family and friends with the opportunity to celebrate the life of the deceased in their own way.
+An unattended cremation provides family and friends with the opportunity to celebrate the life of the deceased in their own way, without any mourners present, emphasizing its simplicity and cost-effectiveness.

 If you’re thinking to cremate as part of your funeral plans, we’re on hand to guide you through the process.